stepweaver/myers-vanilla/README.md

-# Myers Orthodontics Website
+# SPARK Orthodontics Website

-A modern, responsive website for Myers Orthodontics built with vanilla JavaScript, Express.js, and Nodemailer for email functionality.
+A modern, responsive website for SPARK Orthodontics built with vanilla JavaScript, Express.js, and Nodemailer for email functionality.

 ## Features